Home / Mis-sold Pensions / SIPP Claims / Mis-Sold Pension Investments / SVS Securities Pension Claims

 Email records show that SVS sometimes encouraged financial advisers to target people with valuable final salary pensions.

-The FCA and SVS Securities
+The FCA And SVS Securities

 The Financial Conduct Authority is the body that authorises and regulates financial firms in the UK, ensuring that they stick to the rules about suitability and good behaviour.